ktrebach/RepData_PeerAssessment1/PA1_template.md

-There is no impact on the dataset when filling in the missing step values for a given interval in the dataset with the mean for its 5-minute interval.
+While the center of the *modified* data's histogram is taller than the *original* data's as it tallies more *complete* days, there is no impact on the daily mean or daily median when filling in the missing step values using the interval's average in the dataset.
 Why?
 Because exactly eight values from each interval are missing.